leo007er1/MascOS/InterruptsDocumentation.md

 Just don't write mistakenly(or on purpose?) write over the kernel or at any lower memory offset.

 `ah` = 1<br>
-`si` = offset to entry in root dir<br>
+`ds:si` = offset to entry in root dir<br>
 `es:bx` = offset to read to

 ### Get a file name
 Gets the name and file extension of a file, via the specified pointer to the entry in the root directory.

 `ah` = 2<br>
-`si` = pointer to string to output name to.
+`ds:si` = pointer to string to output name to.
 Needs to be 12 characters because remember the 0 at the end.

 ### Get a file size
 Gets the file size and returns the value in kilobytes(KB).

 `ah` = 3<br>
-`si` = pointer to entry in root directory
+`ds:si` = pointer to entry in root directory

 **Output**<br>
 `ax` = file size in KB